 Dr Stephanie Russell

-Senior Lecturer in Human Resource Management and Organisational Behaviour
+(Acting) Head of Department for Human Resource Management and Organisational Behaviour

 Institute for International Management Practice (IIMP)